chuck-durst/pit-scheduler-DEPRECATED-/README.md

 ## License

-Feel free to do what you wan't with this project!
+Feel free to do what you want with this project!

 This plugin is available under the MIT license.